 Ileke beads, sometimes referred to as Ifa or Orisha beads, are a type of beaded jewelry that can be found in Nigeria and other parts of Africa.
 The word ileke means “bead” in the Yoruba language.
 Seeds, beans, and stones are kneaded together to form these elaborate fetishes.
 The beadwork is created by stringing together ornate objects of various shapes and sizes to form patterns.

 These totems are used by some people as a form of currency, while others use them for religious or spiritual purposes.
 Notably, ileke beads are an important part of the Ifa religion and other African traditional religions.
 They are used in many ceremonies and rituals similar to rosary beads in other religions like Islam, Catholicism, Buddhism, etc.

-In the Ifa religion, ileke beads are a type of prayer totem.
+In the Ifa religion, these amulets are a type of prayer totem.
 They are dedicated to specific Orishas or spirits.
 They are a way for the wearer to communicate with their deities.
 These beads can be found in different colors, shapes, and sizes and formed into either necklaces or bracelets.
 Though specific types of beads are used to make traditional ilekes, these totems can be made from modern-style jewelry as well.

 Ileke beads come in a variety of colors and styles.
 However, the most common color is white, as it can be used for various deities or Orishas.
 However, they can also be found in a mixture of black, green, red, and other colors that symbolize different Orishas.